 Hater launched last week, and the top three topics are 2016 presidential election, Donald Trump and bullies; followed by hangovers, the rent being too damn high and bad sidewalk etiquette.
 It’s hardly been a week and Hater already has over 120,000 users around the world.

 When you’re not organizing your own profile with what you love and hate, you can swipe through other members on the app.
-This would be in a similarly way you would do with apps like Tinder and Bumble, to make some match magic happen.
+This would be in a similar way you would do with apps like Tinder and Bumble, to make some match magic happen.

-The app’s initial success actually makes a lot of sense when you consider that research has shown that people tend to bond over shared negative opinions, often more so than they do over the things they both like.
+The app’s initial success actually makes a lot of sense when you consider that research has shown that people tend to bond over shared negative opinions, often more so than they do the things they both like.
 There are currently 2,000 topics to swipe on, and that the app has plans to keep adding more user-created ones.